Let’s continue our Keto research and look at carbs

 There are 2 types of carbs, the simple and the complex ones.

-Simple carbohydrates are various sugar, like glucose and sucrose (table sugar), are simple carbohydrates.
+Simple carbs are various sugars, like glucose and sucrose (table sugar), are simple ones.

 These carbs are small molecules and are broken down and absorbed by our body quickly.
 They are the fastest source of energy.